Abhilasha-Bhatt/PersonalityCheck/README.md

 ## Files

-- Person_check.c: Contains the source code for personality analysis.
+- `Person_check.c`: Contains the source code for personality analysis.
-- README.md: This file, provding information about the project.
+- `README.md`: This file, provding information about the project.

 ## Author